ehsong/ehsong.github.io/_pages/research.md

 * Song, E. E. and Joanne Yang.
 How China Violates International Human Rights Law: Evidence from CIRI and UPR Database (1982-2011). revise and resubmit.

-* China's Maritime Disputes and Domestic & International Signaling
+* Domestic and International Signalling in China’s Maritime Disputes: Evidence from State Media

 ## Personalization of Executive Power